 At Cranbrook Academy of Art in Michigan, I strayed beyond the disciplinary confines of my home department (as is the tendency there) and made work in various materials, in addition to clay, as well as installations.

 After peregrinations to jobs in Montreal and Pennsylvania, I moved to Santa Fe in late 2013, lured by the light and the landscape.
 My studio practice received a significant boost when I won SITE Santa Fe's 2014 SPREAD 5.0 competition open to individual New Mexico-based artists.

 Using this grant, I've expanded my repertoire of materials thanks to the remarkable faculty and facilities at the Santa Fe Community College, where I've learned to make metal sculpture and do hands-on bronze casting.

-I've also been pursued my sculpture during residencies at the Banff Centre, Canada, A.I.R.
+I've also pursued my sculpture during residencies at the Banff Centre, Canada, A.I.R.
 Vallauris, France, and the European Ceramic Work Centre in the Netherlands.